cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

 But the most important thing here is:
-- **==The first flag is a warmup.
-It's lying around somewhere in memory between addresses 0x00001000 and 0x0000f000, all you need to do is find and print it!==**
+- <mark style="background: #FF5582A6;">The first flag is a warmup.
+It's lying around somewhere in memory between addresses 0x00001000 and 0x0000f000, all you need to do is find and print it!</mark>
 	- this means that we could need to find a way to scan the memory on the server (from address  `0x00001000` to address `0x0000f000`) to obtain the first flag